-- (E) Security valued based on the indicative bid price on or near September 30, 2012, offered by the respective syndication agent's trading desk or secondary desk. - Fair value was primarily based on the total enterprise value of the portfolio company using a liquidity waterfall approach.
-We also considered discounted cash flow methodologies. - Security is non-income producing. - (H) Debt security is on non-accrual status. - Security was paid off, at par, subsequent to September 30, 2012, and was valued based on the payoff. - There are certain limitations on our ability to transfer our units owned prior to dissolution of the entity, which must occur no later than May 3, 2020.
-No Class A member may withdraw or resign from the entity prior to the dissolution and winding up of the entity.
+(H) Debt security is on non-accrual status.

+- (II) Security was paid off, at par, subsequent to September 30, 2012, and was valued based on the payoff. - There are certain limitations on our ability to transfer our units owned prior to dissolution of the entity, which must occur no later than May 3, 2020.
+No Class A member may withdraw or resign from the entity prior to the (J) dissolution and winding up of the entity.
 We reclassified this investment to correct the classification to an Affiliate investment from a Non-Control/Non-Affiliate investment as of and for the year ended September 30, 2012 in this current report on Form 10-K. - Aggregates all shares of such class of stock owned without regard to specific series owned within such class, some series of which may or may not be voting shares.

-Non-Control/Non-Affiliate investments, as defined by the 1940 Act, are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities. - Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities. - Affiliate investments, as defined by the 1940 Act, are those in which we own, with the power to vote, between 5.0% and 25.0% of the issued and outstanding voting securities.
+Non-Control/Non-Affiliate investments, as defined by the 1940 Act, are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities.
+(K) - (L) (M) Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities. - (N) - Affiliate investments, as defined by the 1940 Act, are those in which we own, with the power to vote, between 5.0% and 25.0% of the issued and outstanding voting securities.
 Cumulative gross unrealized depreciation for federal income tax purposes is \$98.7 million; cumulative gross unrealized appreciation for federal income tax purposes is \$6.1 million.
-Cumulative net unrealized depreciation is \$92.6 million, based on a tax cost of \$366.6 million.
+Cumulative net unrealized depreciation is (0)\$92.6 million, based on a tax cost of \$366.6 million.